hypertheory-services/web-apis-jun-2024/notes/addingsoftware.md

 ## Assigning an Owner

+TODO: AFter Break - make a way for a tech to see a list of these.
 Any SoftwareCenter Tech can see a list of approved software from the Admins (see above) that has not yet been assigned an owner.
 A Tech can take ownership of this piece of software.